 Questions If your not sure ask one of our radio engineer, at Harris Race Radios, advice is free.

-- What is the difference between UHF & VHF Harris Race Radios?
+Question: What is the difference between UHF & VHF.

-- For Motorsport Racing Do I Need An External Roof Mount Antenna? if your not sure Contact Harris Race Radios.
+Question : For Motorsport Racing, Do I Need An External Roof Mount Antenna? if your not sure Contact Harris Race Radios.

-- There are 2 usual causes of pore performance on the track 1/ there is a faulty or incorrect antenna fitted.
-2/ the noise is not being canceled when the car is on the track, so you just cant understand what is being said.
+There are 2 usual causes of poor performance on the track 1/ there is a faulty or incorrect antenna fitted.
+2/ the in car noise is not being canceled when the car is on the track, so you just cant understand what is being said.

-- With most questions of this nature, there is an easy answer and a not so easy answer.
-The easy answer is that you should maintain a minimum mounting distance of at least 1/4 wavelength ( about 1 x arial length ) apart for the lowest frequency antenna within the same horizontal plane.
+Answer : With most questions of this nature, there is an easy answer and a not so easy answer.
+The easy answer is that you mount them as far apart as posable, you should maintain a minimum mounting distance of at least 1/4 wavelength ( about 1 x arial length ) apart for the lowest frequency antenna within the same horizontal plane.
 For VHF antennas, that translates to roughly 19 inches.
 In Motorsport on racing cars there is often pressure to mount close as possible, as a rule resist this pressure and consult a radio engineer, Harris Race Radios.

 At Harris Race Radios we have developed a special ground plane independent (no need for copper plate), Motorsport arial especially suited for use with Digital Motorsport radios.